 To test of C8 we focused on a conflict that expressed well how sprawl, as a complex systems problem, results in unintended health inequalities at the community level.
 The conflict has to do with the two major health systems in Summit County, the Summa Health System (SUMMA) and Akron General Health System (AGHS).
-The conflict (which began circa 2008) centered on SUMMA's desire to build a 100-bed, physicianowned hospital near Hudson, the most affluent community in Summit County.
+The conflict (which began circa 2008) centered on SUMMA's desire to build a 100-bed, physician-owned hospital near Hudson, the most affluent community in Summit County.
 Historically, the majority of facilities run by SUMMA and AGHS have resided within and around the city of Akron, which has been to the health advantage of Akron residents, particularly the poor.
 The building of a new hospital near Hudson and the affluent communities around it therefore signaled a worrisome change to the communities in Akron.

 In response, on October of 2008, AGHS held a forum entitled, "Should Doctors Own Hospitals?
 And Why Should You Care?
-A Close Look at Risks and Realities" [44].
-In their forum, AGHS explained that its main concern was that SUMMA's new facility, given its location and for-profit status, would pull physicians from the Akron area; physicians would also be able to "cherry pick" their patients, and those affluent patients out-migrating to or presently living in Hudson and the surrounding affluent suburban communities would stop going to Akron to receive care-all of which would negatively impact community hospitals and clinics in Akron, primarily in the form of "huge drops in volumes and revenue," "lowered bond ratings," and "staff layoffs and reductions," which would lead to poorer health outcomes [44].
+A Close Look at Risks and Realities" [46].
+In their forum, AGHS explained that its main concern was that SUMMA's new facility, given its location and for-profit status, would pull physicians from the Akron area; physicians would also be able to "cherry pick" their patients, and those affluent patients out-migrating to or presently living in Hudson and the surrounding affluent suburban communities would stop going to Akron to receive care - all of which would negatively impact community hospitals and clinics in Akron, primarily in the form of "huge drops in volumes and revenue," "lowered bond ratings," and "staff layoffs and reductions," which would lead to poorer health outcomes [46].
 SUMMA countered, arguing that no such thing would happen; instead, the new facility would increase access for residents migrating to or currently living outside of Akron, as well as stimulate job growth for Summit County.
 In terms of the current study, as might be expected, the political and economic leaders of the suburban communities vying for the location of SUMMA's new hospital saw the project in entirely positive terms; while the communities that perceived the project as problematic-those within clusters 2 and 7 of our research-saw it as corrosive to the health and wellbeing of Akron communities and, on the whole, to Summit County.
-As of 2011, SUMMA's 100-bed facility remains to be built.
+SUMMA, through its partnership with the Western Reserve Hospital Partners, went on to build its hospital.